Borges Fiction

 El hacedor

-Buenos Aires: Emecé Editores S.A., 1960
+Buenos Aires: Emecé Editores, 1960

 Dreamtigers

 Prose translations by Mildred Boyer, poetry translations by Harold Morland.
-Introduction by Miguel Enguídanos.
+Introduction by Miguel Enguídanos

-University of Texas Press, 1964.
+University of Texas Press, 1964

-The Maker (Included in Collected Fictions)
+(Included in Collected Fictions)

-Translation by Andrew Hurley.
+Translation by Andrew Hurley

-Viking, 1998.
+Viking, 1998

 I said “I haven’t any book.”
 And then my editor said to me, “Oh yes you have.
 If you go through your shelves or drawers you’ll find odds and ends.
 Maybe a book can be evolved from them.”
 So I think I remember it was a rainy Sunday in Buenos Aires and I had nothing whatever to do…so I thought I’ll look over my papers.
 Maybe I’ll find something in my drawers.
 I found cuttings, old magazines, and then I found that there was the book all ready for me.